My Favorite Olympic Moment: Harvey Glance at the 1976 Montreal Games

 Celebrate the most compelling moments in Summer Games history with ‘Memorable Moments’ on Yahoo!
 Sports.
 Re-live moments such as Nadia Comaneci’s perfect 10s in Montreal, Michael Phelps’ record eight gold medals in Beijing, Carl Lewis’ unforgettable four gold medals in Los Angeles, the spectacular success of the 1992 US Dream Team, Muhammad Ali in Rome and Atlanta, and any more!

 These special moments are showcased through exclusive video, iconic photos, and stories on Yahoo!’s hub dedicated to the coverage of the Games.
 Enjoy the unique storytelling from Yahoo!
-Sports’ award-winning writers and experts, as well as through the lens of Yahoo!’s users themselves.
+Sports’ award-winning rs and experts, as well as through the lens of Yahoo!’s users themselves.

 Check out Memorable Moments on Yahoo!
 Sports!